ChatImproVR/The-Book/src/installation.md

 ![Oculus Download Page](/images/oculus_download_page.png)

 Select the `Download Oculus Rift Software` button.
 By selecting the button will open an `.exe`.
-Please follow the installer instruction/
+Please follow the installer instruction.

 ## Steam VR
 //TODO: someone test this out/write this part.
 I have no idea what is a major difference when it comes to Steam VR application.